 Envisage - Academic Navigation for Women

-In October 2017 Ethos Consulting will launch Envisage; Academic Navigation for Women.
+In November 2017 Ethos Consulting launched Envisage; Academic Navigation for Women.

 Envisage connects female academics with high profile women who have had exceptional careers in academia and research.